bbkane/www.bbkane.com/content/blog/Enventory-Retrospective/index.md

 Thoughts

 - I like that this is the "bottom layer" - upper layers don't need to validate this
-- SQL is hard to write (limited autocomplete), debug and test
+- SQL is hard to write (limited autocomplete), debug, and test

 ## SQL Migrations

 - Plain SQL files - alter table, add tables, update views, etc.
 - Embedded into the app binary
 - Checked against migrations table on app startup to prevent running twice
-- Migrations manually tested for now
+- I manually test migrations

 ```
 sqlite> SELECT * FROM migration_v2;